m-lamonaca/programming-notes/PHP/PHP.md

 ### Traits

-`Traits` allows the riutilization of code inside different classes without links of inheritance.
+`Traits` allows the reutilization of code inside different classes without links of inheritance.
-It can be used to mitigate the problem of *multiple inheritance*, which is absent in PHP.
+It can be used to mitigate the problem of _multiple inheritance_, which is absent in PHP.

 In case of functions name conflic it's possible to use `insteadof` to specify which function to use.
-It's also possible to use an *alias* to resolve the conflicts.
+It's also possible to use an _alias_ to resolve the conflicts.

 ```php
 trait TraitName {